Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

 What I like best is it’s easy to carry around, no propping required.
 Also, the matchless ignition makes it easy to light even if you have gloves on or are trying to start it in cold weather.

-The stove is lightweight, and it’s 8.8 x 5.5 x 5.5 inches in size, making it very compact and easy to store or transport.
+The stove is lightweight and 8.8 x 5.5 x 5.5 inches in size, making it very compact and easy to store or transport.
 Take it in the car, truck, or boat for camping trips, tailgating parties, hunting expeditions, bonfires, and more.

 This heater does not have a low oxygen sensor like other heaters, so it’s great for camping at higher altitudes.
-But you also have to make sure your tent is adequately ventilated when using this heater.
+But you must also ensure your tent is adequately ventilated when using this heater.

 Convenient carry handle